Casa Pacheco Adobe Foundation

 The building is primarily a mud and brick construction, typical of 18th century West Coast architecture.
 As one of Monterey’s historic adobes, Casa Pacheco, reflects the tradition of this city as the first capitol of California.

 Casa Pacheco was built by Don Francisco Pacheco in 1840 as a residence for his wife and family.
 A carriage maker, who rose from sub-lieutenant of artillery in the Mexican army to become one of California's wealthiest landowners.
-After their deaths, the house stayed in the family, today Don Francisco and his wife, former Feliciana Gonzales, lie at the alter of San Carlos Cathedral in Monterey.
+After their deaths, the house stayed in the family.
+Don Francisco and his wife, former Feliciana Gonzales, lie at the alter of San Carlos Cathedral in Monterey, around the corner from the Adobe.

 In 1908 Mrs. Gotzbach ran the Adobe as a 25 room boarding house.
-Later occupants were the operation and residence of Dr. McAulay as El Adobe Hospital.
+Later occupants were the operation and residence of Drs.
+Martin McAulay and Sarah Hatton McAulay who converted the adobe to a hospital.
+It served as El Adobe Hospital until 1933.
+McAulay as El Adobe Hospital.
 During WWII it was the location of Selective Service Physical exam site.
 In 1941 it was the Office of Monterey Superintendent of Schools , and by 1947 a Rest Home for the elderly.
 Finally, since 1957 the Adobe has been the home of the athletic & social club The Pacheco Club.